This One Communication Skill Will Improve All of Your Relationships

 In each of these examples, what difference do you notice in your body and mind as you speak as the part vs. when you speak for the part?
 It’s these feelings, thoughts, and sensory experiences that are the reason why this communication skill works to create more ease and calm and to reduce tension, defensiveness, and conflict in your relationships.

 Start practicing now.
-Trust me when I say that the next time your co-worker, friend, or partner does something that triggers some of your frustrated, angry, and/or disappointed parts, you’ll want to have this technique handy!
-And the more you practice it, the more it can become a skill you have in your back pocket.
-And the more it becomes a skill, the more it can help to ease tension, avoid or overcome conflict, and save your relationships.
+The next time your co-worker, friend, or partner does something that activates some of your frustrated, hurt, angry, disappointed, or protective parts, you may find this technique incredibly helpful to have in your back pocket.
+And the more you practice it, the more it can become a skill you have accessible to you in the moments you need it most.
+And the more it becomes a skill you have, the more it can help to ease tension, avoid or overcome conflict, and save your relationships.